Alan316/Grunt-Setup/README.md

 <br>src/scripts
 <br>src/styles

 Clean currently is set to not delete /dist directory upon start.
-It's not efficient to start from scratch everytime you don't run grunt as standalone.
+It's not efficient to start from scratch everytime grunt isn't run as standalone.